 Be careful about posting your vacation photos to social media.
 You might be excited and want to share your wonderful pictures, but the more pictures you post while you are on vacation, the higher risk for a break-in.
 That’s why do not post them until you return.

-Vacation is a great time to relax with your whole family and you should not be worrying about intruders and break-ins.
+Vacation is a great time to relax with your whole family and you should not be worried about intruders and break-ins.
 Use these tips to keep your house safe and enjoy your vacation.
 By the way, do you have any other tips?
 Share your thoughts, please!